LeunensMichiel/lowatter/src/markdown/pages/team.md

       optimization of a GEOTABS office building.

-      Since 2014 she has been a **researcher** at the research group 'Building Physics, Construction and Climate Control' of Ghent University, with her main topics being technical installations in buildings, energy use in homes and renovation of protected heritage.
+      Since 2014 she has been a **researcher** at the Building Physics research group of Ghent University, with her main topics being technical installations in buildings, energy use in homes and renovation of protected heritage.
 She also carries out teaching tasks.

       In 2014 (start January 1, 2015), Elisa received a personal **PhD grant**